khaledjalloul/personal-manager/README.md

 ## Description

-The Event Planner is a web app built using ReactJS, NodeJS, and MongoDB.
+Event Planner is a web app built using ReactJS, ExpressJS, and MongoDB.

-Sign in and create an event to share it with your friends or join a pre-existing event.
-Then you'll be able to keep track of your event details and check who's attending or what to bring.
+Sign in and create an event to share with your friends or join a pre-existing event to view its details, check who's attending, and keep track of what to bring.

 ## Webpage